-The next fact is an immediate consequence of Proposition 6.3 in \cite{CR}-(b) and Proposition \ref{ksp}: \begin{cor} Let G be a topological group k-space and H a closed, normal subgroup of G. If H and $G/H$ are pseudocompact spaces, then G is weakly compact-bounded. \end{cor}
+\begin{cor} Let a topological group G be a k-space and H be a closed, normal subgroup of G. If H and $G/H$ are pseudocompact spaces, then G is weakly compact-bounded. \end{cor}